 (okay, not really, but it looks pretty popular).
 The founder of Bubble and Bee Organics certainly looks happy...

-an untreated cotton canvas Lexus Hybrid Gift Lounge (LHGL) bag with
+The Booty: an untreated cotton canvas Lexus Hybrid Gift Lounge (LHGL) bag with

 - hardcover LHGL book of green locations throughout the world